 Three benefits of mobile access control in commercial buildings:

-- Improved security: Tenants want to feel secure at their work.
+1. Improved security: Tenants want to feel secure at work.
 That’s why enabling mobile access is imperative in commercial property settings.
-Unlike forgettable key cards or key fobs, an employee’s cell phone is much less likely to get lost or fall in the hands of unauthorized persons.
+Unlike forgettable key cards or key fobs, an employee’s cell phone is much less likely to get lost or fall into the hands of unauthorized persons.
 You can also use a mobile system to control access to elevators, ensuring only authorized tenants can access certain floors.

-- Convenient property access for visitors: Tenants welcome guests into their office spaces daily – whether it’s clients, business partners, associates, friends, or family members.
+2. Convenient property access for visitors: Tenants welcome guests into their office spaces daily – whether they’re clients, business partners, associates, friends, or family members.
 With a mobile phone access control system, tenants can directly grant or revoke access to guests as needed.

 Gated communities

-Gated communities are one of the most sought-out properties.
+Gated communities are one of today’s most sought-after properties.
 Both residential and commercial tenants desire gated communities for their sophisticated security and controlled access.

 Three benefits of mobile access control in gated communities: